-Students will be given an exam paper where they can choose from eight different questions that are to be used as starting points.
-Students are required to select one.
-Students will be provided with examination papers on 1st February, or as soon as possible after that date.
-Students will be advised and guided during the preparatory time but also encouraged to work independently.
+You will be given an exam paper where you can choose from eight different questions that are to be used as starting points.
+You will be required to select one.
+You will be provided with examination papers on 1st February, or as soon as possible after that date.
+You will be advised and guided during the preparatory time but also encouraged to work independently.
 Preparatory work should be presented in any suitable format, such as mounted sheets, design sheets, sketchbooks, workbooks, journals, models, and maquettes.
-Following the preparatory period, students must complete 15 hours of unaided, supervised time.
-In the 15 hours students must produce a finished outcome or a series of related finished outcomes, informed by their preparatory work.
+Following the preparatory period, you will complete 15 hours of unaided, supervised time.
+In the 15 hours, you will produce a finished outcome or a series of related finished outcomes, informed by your preparatory work.

-Unit Assessment

-Unit 1 Internally set

-Coursework Internally assessed

-and Personal Externally marked

-Study 60%

-Unit 2 Externally set

-Externally Set Internally assessed

-Assignment Externally marked 40%
+Unit Assessment % Unit 1 Coursework and Personal Study Internally set Internally assessed Externally marked 60% Unit 2 Externally Set Assignment Internally set Internally assessed Externally marked 40%

-■ Career Opportunities
+Career Opportunities

 Textiles will provide you with the creative and technical skills required to progress onto foundation and degree courses in fashion, printed and constructed textiles or alternatively fine art/textile art.
-Many students also progress onto other related degrees such as fashion journalism/photography/marketing/buying/promotion, interior design, product design, and theatre/costume design to name just a few.
+Many students also progress onto other related degrees such as fashion journalism/ photography/marketing/buying/ promotion, interior design, product design, and theatre/costume design to name just a few.